achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/index.md

-# A simple REST backend
+# Build a cloud app with Xamarin.Forms

 In this chapter, we are going to connect an existing mobile app to a backend service.
 Writing Xamarin code with Xamarin.Forms and Visual Studio is covered by several other tutorials and books, I'm using [an existing sample app][sample].
 There are two reasons to go through this tutorial: